An Amazon Echo surrounded by Halloween decorations

 How to make a Halloween Smart Home!www.youtube.com

-Shane Whatley's kitted out his entire home use Apple HomeKit, and also tapping into brands including iDevices to create flickering lights outside and inside as well.
-In the video, there are colored lights that flash against the walls, some that also create candle effects, which he sets up, and then controls, via scenes — while both showing off and explaining everything in this quick six-minute video.
+Shane Whatley's kitted out his entire home using Apple HomeKit and tapping into brands, including Aqara, to create flickering lights outside and inside.
+In the video, there are colored lights that flash against the walls, some that also make candle effects, which he sets up and then controls via scenes — while both are showing off and explaining everything in this quick six-minute video.

 Halloween Smart Home Tourwww.youtube.com